JUMP TO

 - Once the veggies are cooked, separate the water (don’t throw it away) and add everything into the blender.

-- Note – let the veggies cool down for a few minute before adding to the blender.
+- Note – Let the cooked veggies cool down for a few minute before using in the blender.

-- Add your avocado and puree everything into cream soup.
+- Add your avocado and spices, and puree everything into cream soup.
 Consider adding a bit of water if needed.

 - Stop when you’ve reached the desired consistency.
-Garnish with spices and salt.
 That’s it!

 How to serve this delicious cream soup

-You can have this soup on its own or “upgrade” it with your favorite extras.
-Check-out a few of my favorite extras that I like to serve with this soup:
+You can enjoy this soup on its own or “upgrade” it with your favorite extras.
+Check-out a few of my favorite extras that I like to pair with this soup:

-- Nuts – I like serving this soup with raw nuts since they will add plenty of plant-based healthy fats, protein, vitamins and minerals to my meal.
-You don’t have to eat too many nuts, a few walnuts or pecans for a serving of soup should be enough.
-When it comes to nuts, know that less is often
+- Nuts – I like serving this soup with raw nuts since they will add plenty of plant-based healthy fats, protein, vitamins and minerals, to my meal.
+You don’t have to add too many nuts, a few walnuts or pecans for a serving of soup should be enough.

 - Cheese – This soup has a plant based sweet aroma that goes well with a mature cheese like Comté or Cheddar.
 If you like vintage Cheddar or matured Comté, go for it.
 Feta cheese can be another option, especially if it’s prepared according to the traditional Greek recipe.